Deploy Security Connector

 7. Under Application and OS images, click Browse More AMIs.

-8. Click Community AMIs and find the Security Connector image file.
+8. Click AWS Marketplace AMIs and search for "Akamai Security Connector" to find the Security Connector image file.
 Click Select.

 9. For the instance type, select t2.medium or an instance type that meets the needs of your network.

 10. Under Key pair (login), select an SSH key pair.
-To generate an SSH key, see Create an SSH key pair in AWS.
+To generate an SSH key, see Create an SSH key pair in AWS or Generate SSH Keys.
+To import an SSH key, see Import the SSH public key to AWS.

 11. Under network settings, select a VPC, subnet, and a security group.